How can we help you?

-About 5,000 pedestrians die every year, and many more are injured.
+About 5,000 pedestrians die every year.
+Thousands more are injured.

 They are collisions caused by dangerous drivers, who: